-Click here to read the Autumn Curriculum statement, which gives more details about what children are learning this term
+Click here to read the Spring Curriculum statement, which gives more details about what children are learning this term

 1H have been using atlases to locate and name the seven continents and the five surrounding seas.
 They pretended to be the legendary Titan Atlas, holding up the heavens!
 Linking in their science topic, they identified continents that a selection of animals came from, discussed the climates of each place and the nature of the terrain to find out about each locality.

 In Computing this term, children have been learning about algorithms and understanding why these instructions are important in computing.
 Using large floor maps of different locations (a fun fair, a jungle and a farm) children worked in pairs to write algorithms to travel from one place to another.
 The algorithms were recorded as sequences of arrows.
 They became computer programmers and robots!
 Then, they checked the accuracy of their algorithms by swapping between pairs and debugging (finding and correcting mistakes in algorithms).
 One of the children said, “I liked being the robot.
 Even when we got it wrong it was fun doing it again to get it right.”

 During this half-term we are looking at Place Value and focusing on numbers between 11 and 20.
 We have been using Numicon to make and recognise amounts.
 By building a number between 11 and 19 using ten frames – as well as Numicon – the children are also learning how to partition so they understand what each amount in a two digit number represents.
 We have been very active in maths – discovering numbers by looking at different amounts of objects and seeing numbers in different ways.
 We have also been revising our bonds to ten and extending to twenty.
 We will also look at all the ways we can show amounts within twenty using addition and subtraction.